vivocha/bot-sdk/README.md

 ### Using the Bot Framework version 3

+The following documentation and guidelines apply if you are developing the bot using the **Microsoft Bot Framework v.
+3.0**.

 #### Messages

 Sending messages from a MS Bot to Vivocha can be achieved in three ways: